Libera-Chat/libera-chat.github.io/content/_guides/certfp.md

 ```

 To allow NickServ to recognise you based on your certificate, you need to add
-the **sha512** fingerprint to your account (you will need to log in by other
+the certificate's fingerprint to your account.
+You will need to log in to your
-means in order to do so).
+account with a password method to do this.

-You can then authorise your current certificate fingerprint:
+Once logged in, you can authorise your current certificate fingerprint:

 ```irc
 /msg NickServ CERT ADD
 ```

-In the future, any connections you make to Libera.Chat with your certificate
+Future connections you make to Libera.Chat with any client configured to use
-will be logged into your account automatically.
-Optionally, or if you wish to
+**that** certificate, will be logged into your account automatically.
+You may
-[connect via Tor](/guides/connect), you can enable SASL with the `EXTERNAL`
+need to configure the client to use SASL with the `EXTERNAL` mechanism to get
-mechanism.
+the benefits of using SASL, or to [connect over tor](/guides/connect#accessing-liberachat-via-tor).

 ## Troubleshooting
 {: .no_toc}